Arshu/AssembleWebApps/app/wwwmark/Content/SpeedTest/SpeedTest.md

+# Arshu Consultancy

+Arshu Consultancy is a dormant singapore based company started by myself and my wife in 2005 to implement a 2.5 million dollar Trademark/Company Registration project for the Brunei Government AGC Office.

+The project was implemented as a insourcing contractor for I-Magination Solutions Private Limited who was the main contractor.
+After the project completed the company became dormant and we have started other companies.

+Now planning to revive the company for exploring my side projects.

 # URL Speed Test App - Remote Command Execution Proxy

 I want to pursue subscription freelancing as a side project and leverage my knowledge in using Usage Based Cloud and Arshu Framework for assembling web applications using declarative approach.